An instant New York Times bestseller!

 Only four years old when she kicked her first soccer ball, Megan Rapinoe developed a love – and clear talent – for the game at a young age.
 But it was her parents who taught her that winning was much less important than how she lived her life.
 From childhood on, Rapinoe always did what she could to stand up for what was right—even if it meant going up against people who disagreed.

-makes it clear that Rapinoe’s greatest accomplishments may ultimately come away from the soccer pitch.
-She’s a new kind of American hero."—
+"One Life makes it clear that Rapinoe’s greatest accomplishments may ultimately come away from the soccer pitch.
+She’s a new kind of American hero."—San Francisco Chronicle

 In One Life, Megan Rapinoe invites readers on a remarkable journey, looking back on both her victories and her failures, and pulls back the curtain on events we know only from the headlines.
 After the 2011 World Cup, discouraged by how few athletes were open about their sexuality, Rapinoe decided to come out publicly as gay and use her platform to advocate for marriage equality.
 Recognizing the power she had to bring attention to critical issues, in 2016 she took a knee during the national anthem in solidarity with former NFL player Colin Kaepernick to protest racial injustice and police brutality—the first high-profile white athlete to do so.
 The backlash was immediate, but it couldn’t compare to the overwhelming support.
 Rapinoe became a force of change.